hardwario/docs/chester/firmware-sdk/github-actions-ci.md

     steps:
 ```

 The checkout step ensures that your repository is cloned onto the runner machine.
-It will be cloned into the `application` folder, so be mindful of that when working with the application you first have to switch into the folder with `cd application`.
+It will be cloned into the `vendor` folder, so be mindful that when working with the original folder you first have to switch to the folder `vendor`.

 ```
     - uses: actions/checkout@v3
       with:
-        path: application
+        path: vendor
 ```

-Next, the runner will install **HARDWARIO** python packages that are needed for the firmware upload to the cloud.
+Next, the runner will install **HARDWARIO** python package that is needed for the firmware upload to the cloud.

 ```
-    - name: Install hardwario packages
+    - name: Install HARDWARIO package
-      run: |
-        pip install hardwario hardwario-chester hardwario-cloud hardwario-common
+      run: pip install hardwario
 ```

 The next step is to prepare the `west.yml` file for CI by replacing the normal data with GitHub Access Token.